What are Assets and Liabilities?

 Another example of Assets:

-Your friend lets you borrow his car as a delivery vehicle.
-However, one night the road is slippery and your driver crashes into a tree.
-The car is completely damaged and is no longer drivable.
-Let’s see if the car is an asset:
+A friend lends you his car as a delivery vehicle.
+One night the car is crashed and is no longer drivable.

 What is Liabilities in Accounting?

-• The Obligation is a result of past events
+• The obligation is the result of past events

-• Settling the obligation will require an outflow of valuable resources
+• Settling it will require an outflow of valuable resources

 Liabilities in Accounting